 Stage 1 – Evaluation

 We will work closely with you to understand your requirements.

 Where appropriate, we will facilitate consultation with other parties (for example, regulatory bodies) to ensure that we can collectively design and deliver a project that meets the requirements of all parties.

 Stage 3 - Proposal

-We will provide you with a proposal detailing the appropriate and cost-effective methodology you need for your site to assess its ecological values.
+We will provide you with a proposal detailing the appropriate and cost-effective work-plan that will yield the required information as promptly and efficiently as possible.

 Stage 4 - Report